CrowdStrike/aws-ssm-distributor/deployment-guides/published-distributor-package.md

 ## Create AWS Systems Manager Association

-Using state manager associations, we can create a single association that will install the sensor on all of our target instances.
+Using State Manager associations, we can create a single association that will install the sensor on all of our target instances.
 The association will use the AWS Systems Manager Distributor package to install the sensor.
-For more information on state manager, see the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-about.html).
+For more information on State Manager, see the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-about.html).

-> **Note:** There are two distributor packages available because the falcon sensor for windows and linux have a different version number.
+> **Note:** There are two distributor packages available because the falcon sensor for Windows and Linux have a different version number.
 You will be able to target a specific version for each OS in the association parameters.

 <details><summary>Using the AWS Console</summary>
 <p>